 Due to its immense health benefits, lemon myrtle tea is said to be able to relieve some disorders such as spasms and muscle cramps, rheumatism, and headaches.
 Studies have also revealed that citral can help inhibit the growth of pathogens, organisms that causes diseases such as ulcers.
 It is also said to help reducing cellulite and the antioxidants found in citral can help boost the immune system.
 It can be used alone or can be combined with green tea as a caffeine replacement for coffee and black tea.

-Aromatherapists and herbalists use lemon myrtle and its essential oil for a variety of reasons.
-No one who has experienced its fragrant aroma denies that it has a wonderfully relaxing effect and it is also said to improve concentration as well as promote better sleep.
-It is used as an inhalant to treat colds, flus and other congestive disorders.
-Used topically, it is used to treat a variety of skin conditions, including warts and herpes simplex.
-Although lemon myrtle oil can be applied to the skin full strength, it is usually advised to dilute it with more neutral vegetable oils.
+Herbalists and aromatherapists use lemon myrtle and its essential oil for various reasons.
+The fragrant aroma gives off a wonderful relaxing effect and is also said to improve your concentration as well as promote for better sleep.
+It can be used as inhalant for treating colds, flus, and other congestive disorders.
+As a topical treatment, it can be used for various skin conditions such warts and herpes complex.
+Although it can be applied to the skin in full strength, it is best advised to dilute it first with neural vegetable oils.

 Do you have a passion for Herbal Medicine?
 Would you love to turn your passion for Herbal Medicine into a rewarding career?